HMRC can tax loans paid to contractors or freelance workers through trusts or umbrella companies, just like normal income.

 What could happen if you use one of these schemes

 HMRC challenges contractor loans schemes.
-Where scheme users push their case to litigation, HMRC wins around 80% of all avoidance cases that end up in court.
+Where scheme users push their case to litigation, HMRC wins around 9 out of 10 of all avoidance cases that end up in court.

 The scheme promoter may not be around to support you once HMRC starts investigating your tax affairs.
 You could have to deal with complex investigations on your own.

 You may have to pay the disputed tax up front